As night lengthened, four unhappy beasts of magic grumbled their way around greater Winchester.

 A strange sound emerged from within the room, a sound that violently shredded at the threads.
-To the lion’s relief, the dark lines began to flicker.
+To the lion’s relief, the dark lines began to dissolve.

 The darkness cleared and a woman stood beside the bed, her hand outstretched.
 The young man cradled his cheek.

 The beast watched as dust floated towards the boy.
-His curiosity turned to unease as he noted the particles coalesce into a small, white line that connected the boy to the woman.
+His curiosity turned to unease as he noted the particles coalesce into a small, white thread that connected the boy to the woman.

 The lion shifted on his feet uneasily, wondering what he had seen.
 Lambegus wanted to run back to the master, to ask him and warn him of this strange magic he had witnessed.
 But his movement had drawn the woman to the window.
 She pierced through him with her pale colored eyes as she thrust the window open.